NeonGeckoCom/neon-image-recipe/README.md

 Installs `neon-core` and dependencies.
 Configures services for core modules.

 At this stage, the image is complete and when booted should start Neon.

+## dashboard
+Installs the [OVOS Dashboard](https://github.com/openvoiceos/ovos-dashboard) and service to start the dashboard from the GUI.

+From the GUI `Settings` -> `Developer Settings` menu, `Enable Dashboard` will now start the dashboard for remote access to device diagnostics.

+## camera
+Installs `libcamera` and other dependencies for using a CSI camera.

+The default camera skill can be used to take a photo; `libcamera-apps` are also installed for testing via CLI.

 ## Clean Up